Have you considered doing nature photography, but you’re not sure where to start? Then this is the guide for you.

 The lens is one of the most important pieces of gear for capturing the shot you’re after.

 Macro lenses are great for insects and flowers.
 For landscape photography, you’ll need a wide-angle lens.
-For wildlife photography, you can use a telephoto lens to keep your distance from certain animals.
+If you need a lens for wildlife photography, you can use a telephoto lens to keep your distance from certain animals.

 All types of nature photography benefit from using a tripod.
 If you’re shooting in the early morning or late in the evening, you’ll often be using slow shutter speeds.
 A tripod will ensure you don’t have camera shake.